 Spinal Cord Injuries Can Have Permanent Damage

 Over time, because of the permanence of spinal injuries, the nerve cells in your body continue to deteriorate and cause significantly more pain.
 Eventually, even the most “minor” spinal cord injury could lead to total and permanent disability, depending on the location and type of injury.
-Many insurance companies and at fault parties attempt to play down the significance of spinal cord so they do not have to pay as much money for a victim’s future damages.
+Many insurance companies and at-fault parties attempt to play down the significance of spinal cord so they do not have to pay as much money for a victim’s future damages.
 However, this can be a very serious issue because spinal injuries often become much worse in the future, even if it appears they are healed within a few weeks or months.
 For these reasons, it is extremely important to retain an experienced attorney who understands how spinal cord injuries work, what treatments may be available, and how the injury could affect the victim in the future.

 A spinal cord injury is one of the most frustrating and life-altering events that a human being can experience.
 After a serious back injury, a victim may never again be able to work, sit, stand, or walk without pain.
 He or she may not even be able to move below the point where the back was injured.
-The Brannon Law Firm has successfully represented many victims and families that have been forced to deal with a traumatic spinal injuries.
+The Brannon Law Firm’s Dayton personal injury attorneys have successfully represented many victims and families that have been forced to deal with a traumatic spinal injuries.
 Maximizing damages for a spinal injury victim requires a thorough understanding of the special medical issues and complexities that come with spinal injuries.
 Our experienced attorneys work with many medical experts to get a complete picture of the victim’s injuries and the impact it will have in the future.
 The skill and expertise of our attorneys have resulted in our clients being compensated millions of dollars for their injuries.
 If you have suffered a spinal cord injury, call our offices today for a free consultation to see how we can help.